vecnathewhisperd0/fdroid-website/_posts/2018-12-29-twif-36-f-droid-at-35c3-and-zdf.md

   * Fixed sending PGP encrypted messages from quick reply
   * Try to guess initial location in ShareLocation based on SIM card
   * Show a warning snackbar before joining anon-non-private room (maybe you don't want your JID to be public)
-  * Show accept button to confirm SASL downgrade (server reconfigured
+  * Show accept button to confirm SASL downgrade (e.g. server reconfigured)

   ...but the big news is that thanks to the work of [Alex Palaistras](https://github.com/deuill), the minimum required Android version was lowered to Android 4.1.
 Previously, users who didn't have Android 4.4 (or newer) and users of Jolla/Blackberry devices with limited Android compatibility were stuck on Conversations 1.23.8, or needed to switch to **[Conversations Legacy](https://f-droid.org/app/eu.siacs.conversations.legacy)**.
 With this change, they can get up to date with the latest Conversations (and Quicksy) versions.
 That being said, be sure to read the whole [changelog](https://github.com/siacs/Conversations/blob/master/CHANGELOG.md) between 1.23.x and 2.3.10, so you don't get surprised by the new stuff (removed swipe, removed OTR, and so on and so forth).